arlicle/laniu/README.md

 A Clojure library designed to normal human that don't like SQL, well, if you don't like SQL , that part is up to you.

+I use this lib for my work everyday, so I'm the first user, I try my best to make it better everyday.

 PS. connection pooling change to hikari-cp library now.